Maxuss/SharpFunction/README.md

 ## Installation
 SharpFunction is available on [NuGet](https://www.nuget.org/packages/SharpFunction/#).
-It is well documented, but if you have any questions, [create an issue](https://github.com/Maxuss/SharpFunction/issues), or contact me on discord: Void Moment#3333
+It is well documented, but if you have any questions, [create an issue](https://github.com/Maxuss/SharpFunction/issues), or contact me on discord: maxus#8805

 ## Usage
 It is recommended to have functional IDE such as Visual Studio or JetBrains Rider.